 For information on other country travel requirements consult the government Foreign Travel Advice page.

-If you cannot get the appropriate consent from the other person with parental responsibility or you wish to take a child out of England and Wales for a period longer than you are allowed to under a Child Arrangements Order, Residence Order of Special Guardianship Order then it is possible to seek the permission of the court to remove the child from England and Wales for a temporary period.
+If you cannot get the appropriate consent from the other person with Parental Responsibility or you wish to take a child out of England and Wales for a period longer than you are allowed to under a Child Arrangements Order, Residence Order of Special Guardianship Order, it is possible to seek the permission of the court to remove the child from England and Wales for a temporary period.

-If mediation is unsuccessful then you can apply to court for a Specific Issue Order for the court’s permission to take the child on holiday outside of England and Wales.
+If mediation is unsuccessful, you can apply to court for a Specific Issue Order for the court’s permission to take the child on holiday outside of England and Wales.
 To do this you must complete the form C100.

-- how capable each parent, and any other person in relation to whom the court considers the question to be relevant, is of meeting the child’s needs
+- how capable each parent, and any other person in relation to whom the court considers the question to be relevant, is of meeting the child’s needs; and

 - the range of powers available to the court.

-The respondent can oppose this in court and provide reasons why they believe that it would not be in the child’s best interests to go.
+The respondent can oppose the application in court and provide reasons why they believe that it would not be in the child’s best interests to go.

-If you wish to take your child out of England and Wales for a long period or permanently then it is more appropriate to apply for a Removal from Jurisdiction Order.
-For more information see our How to Guide on Removal from jurisdiction.
+If you wish to take your child out of England and Wales for a long period or permanently, it is more appropriate to apply for a Removal from Jurisdiction Order.
+For more information see our How To Guide on Removal from jurisdiction.

 What if I do not agree to a child being taken on holiday but the parent is likely to go anyway?

-The court will consider what is in the child’s best interests having regard to the welfare checklist as listed above and the person seeking the child can oppose this application.
+The court will consider what is in the child’s best interests, having regard to the welfare checklist as listed above; the person wishing to take the child on holiday can oppose this application.

-If a child has been taken outside of England and Wales without the appropriate consent then the relevant person may have committed the offence of abduction and you need to take action as soon as possible to get the child returned.
+If a child has been taken outside of England and Wales without the appropriate consent, the relevant person may have committed the offence of abduction and you need to take action as soon as possible to get the child returned.
 For more information see our information page on Abduction.

-It is possible to make an application to court to request disclosure of a child’s whereabouts, for more information see our information page on Locating a child.
+It is possible to make a court application to request disclosure of a child’s whereabouts; for more information see our information page on Locating a child.

 Can I take my child on holiday during school term-time?